 Inspiration Session

-Once you’ve established the visual and verbal brand for your product, you’ll move on to your inspiration session.
-During an inspiration session, I like to make a list of all the words associated with my product or topic that I’m working on.
+During an inspiration session, we like to make a list of all the words associated with our product or topic that we’re working on.

 Start the Design Process for your digital product

-Now that you have all the visual elements picked out for your brand, you’ll move onto the actual design process.
+Now that you have all the visual elements picked out for your brand, you’ll move on to the actual design process.

 Outline Your Content